hizkiarenvil/E-Commerce-Data-Analytics-GCP/README.md

 3. Check the BigQuery table to verify that the data has been loaded successfully.

-4. Optionally, create a dashboard using visualization tools like Tableau to analyze sales and revenue trends.
+4. Optionally, create a dashboard using visualization tools like Looker Studio or Tableau to analyze sales and revenue trends.

 ## Configuration